koush/docs.scrypted.app/camera-preparation.md

 ## Authentication Setup

-Ensure the password is a simple alphanumeric phrase.
+Ensure the camera password is a simple alphanumeric phrase.
 Special characters *often* cause issues when authenticating with RTSP, HTTP, or other camera services.
 If the camera supports both `Basic` and `Digest` Authorization, configure it for `Digest` only, which is more secure.

 ## Stream Setup